0chain/system_test/README.md

 <img width="322" alt="ci-deploy" src="https://user-images.githubusercontent.com/18306778/136713487-db7ef096-cb11-4a33-9b29-302ffb5470df.png">
 </details>

+In this mode, keep the network url field blank
-When the network URL is blank, 0Chain will automatically be deployed to a free test slot at ```dev-[1-5].dev-0chain.net```.
+0Chain will automatically be deployed to a free test slot at ```dev-[1-5].dev-0chain.net```.
-This network will stay available for debugging purposes if tests fail, but uptime is not guaranteed and the network may be overridden by another test run.
+If tests fail, the network will stay available for debugging purposes, however uptime is not guaranteed as the network may be overridden by another test run.

 ### Running tests against an existing 0Chain network